 - Symptoms of ingestion are that of an unwell adult, and are initially non-specific.
-Clinicians evaluating an unwell adult should follow standard assessment and management clinical pathways. - If the patient is asymptomatic at presentation or four hours after consumption of the formula, and you are confident the patient will be adequately observed, it is reasonable to discharge the person for 24-hour home observation.
+Clinicians evaluating an unwell adult should follow standard assessment and management clinical pathways. - If the patient is asymptomatic at presentation or four hours after consumption of the formula, and you are confident the patient will be adequately observed, it is reasonable to discharge for 24-hour home observation.
 It is important the key home care carer/observer is fully briefed about warning symptoms and signs indicating 1080 poisoning and should have a low threshold for seeking ED review on suspicion. - If an adult is mildly unwell, has been symptomatic for several hours but is not becoming progressively worse, it is extremely unlikely that this illness is due to fluoroacetate poisoning.
 Other diagnoses need to be considered in the differential diagnosis.
 The decision to pursue 1080 testing is subject to the judgement of the treating clinician. - The early and late signs of fluoroacetate poisoning are shown below.

 Early signs Apprehension and agitation

 Rapid shallow breathing

 Abdominal pain

 Vomiting

-Flushed cheeks

-Sweaty

-Pale and apprehensive

-Glazed eyes and not focusing on anything

-Confusion and decreasing level of consciousness
+Late signs Confusion and decreasing level of consciousness

-Late signs Coma
+Coma

 Seizures